mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 military ships require one officer for every 10 crew.
-Common departments for both civilian and military ships are command, flight, engineering, small craft operations and medical, if a ship’s doctor is present.
+Common departments for both civilian and military ships are command, flight, engineering, small craft operations and medical, if a ship's doctor is present.

 On a civilian ship, the mission might be commercial, political, diplomatic or many others.
 On a merchant